Pir Panjal Pass: Pirs

 The local tradition associates Saint Mir Sayyid Ali Hamadani with the Peer Ki Gali.
 Written records note a Pir called Sheikh Ahmed Karim lived and meditated in the Peer Ki Gali during the time of emperor Jahangir.
 He converted to Islam from Hinduism, regarded the Peer Ki Gali as a place of God and insisted all the passersby treat it with reverence.
 The records also state that emperor Jahangir disregarded his commandments, but Shahjahan and Aurangzeb followed them.

 A shrine stands in the Peer Ki Gali to mark the Pir's meditating place, inside which some believe is a stone with his hand print.

+Tunnel

+Pir Panjal Pass Tunnel (Pir Ki Gali Tunnel) has been approved, and undergoing planning phase.